soodaayush/canadian-computing-competition/README.md

 ## The Repository

-These are some of my solutions to Junior CCC contests ranging from 2010 - 2024.
+These are some of my solutions to Junior & Senior CCC contests ranging from 2010 - 2024.

 ## Lessons Learned